letsencrypt/website/content/en/post/2019-10-09-onboarding-your-customers-with-lets-encrypt-and-acme.md

 that their plans have changed.
 You should monitor for this situation and stop attempting to issue certificates.
-If the customer has left behind a CNAMEd `_acme-challenge` subdomain that points at you, you should contact that and remind them to delete it.
+If the customer has left behind a CNAMEd `_acme-challenge` subdomain that points at you, you should contact them and remind them to delete it.
 The CNAMEd subdomain represents a delegated authorization to issue certificates, and cleaning up that delegation improves both the customer’s security posture and your own.
 Similarly, if a customer sets up the CNAME and you issue a